-This section will be separated into categories of Power Supply Equipment and related Components such as switches, breakers, fuses, panels, chargers, grounding, and the components that are powered by the DC electrical system and their operation.
+Throughout this section, the components will be separated into categories of Power Supply and related components such as switches, breakers, fuses, panels, chargers, grounding, the components that are powered by the DC electrical system, and finally operations and suggestions for control or usage of the systems or components.
+At the end of the section, you will find a "Legends" section that will detail the switch, breaker, and control panels aboard your boat.